TheAcharya/MarkerData-Website/docs/troubleshooting.md

 2. Open the log file `csv2notion-neo_log.txt`.
 3. Scroll down to review the most recent entries.

-If you observe the error messages `HTTPError: 401 Client Error: Unauthorized for url` or `Invalid Notion token`, it is likely that either your Notion Database URL is incorrect or your Notion v2 Token has expired.
+If you observe the error messages `HTTPError: 401 Client Error: Unauthorized for url` or `Invalid Notion token`, it is likely that either your Notion Database URL is incorrect or your Notion Integration Token is incorrect.
 For detailed instructions on resolving these issues, please refer to the [Notion Prerequisite](/databases/notion-prerequisite) documentation.

 ### Airtable